cosmos/governance/Governance.md

 ### The minimum deposit required for a proposal to enter the voting period, in micro-ATOMs.
 #### `cosmoshub-3` default: `512000000` `uatom`

 Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
 Anyone may contribute to this deposit.
 Deposits of passed and failed proposals are returned to the contributors.
-Deposits are burned when 1) proposals expire, 2) fail to reach quorum, or 3) are vetoed.
+Deposits are burned when proposals 1) [expire](#max_deposit_period), 2) fail to reach [quorum](#quorum), or 3) are [vetoed](#veto).
 This parameter subkey value represents the minimum deposit required for a proposal to enter the voting period in micro-ATOMs, where `512000000uatom` is equivalent to 512 ATOM.

 ### Potential implications
 #### Decreasing the value of `min_deposit`